skupperproject/skupper-website/input/start/index.md

     kubectl expose deployment hello-world-frontend --port 8080 --type LoadBalancer

+It takes a moment for the external IP to become available.
+(If you are using Minikube, you need to run `minikube tunnel` for this to work.)

-Use `curl` to see it in action.
+Now use `curl` to see it in action.
 The embedded `kubectl get` command below looks up the IP address for the frontend service and generates a URL for use with `curl`.

 <div class="code-label session-2">West</div>